Oyefusi-Samuel/ZED-mobile-cleaning-simulated-robot./README.md

 - ensure the EPMC motor controller is connected serially.

-- open a new terminal and ensure you source your `ros workspace` in the terminal
+- open a new terminal (on your Microcomputer - e.g. Raspberry Pi - or PC) and ensure you source your `ros workspace` in the terminal

 - start the robot base control
   ```shell